umutnazlica/MCP_VSCODE_COPILOT/README.md

 In order to test some admin tasks i connect with account that has admin priviliges.
 Since this is a play ground for me to test the capabilities of SQLcl MCP. <br>

 Some recommendations as suggested in the blogs and official documentation:
-  - Think twice and hard before ever letting the tool connect to a production or any critical database environment.
+  - Avoid letting the tool to connect to a production or any critical database environment.
-  - Don’t let the tool connect to an account with any kind of privilege that could damage your data/database.
+  - Don’t let the tool to connect using an account with any kind of privilege that could damage your data/database.
 Use least privilage principal!
 This will limit what is accessible to the LLM.
   - Always review requested actions before approving them.
 Do not use 'Always Allow' when asked for confirmation, verify first.